markjprice/cs13net9/docs/errata/errata.md

 });
 #pragma warning restore EXTEXP0018 // Type is for evaluation purposes only and is subject to change or removal in future updates.
 Suppress this diagnostic to proceed.
 ```

+# Page 754 - Configuring the customer repository

+> Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on March 10, 2025](https://github.com/markjprice/cs13net9/issues/42).

+In the **Good Practice** box, I wrote, "Our repository uses a database context that is registered as a scoped dependency.
+You can only use scoped dependencies inside other scoped dependencies, so we cannot register the repository as a singleton."

+I should have written, "By default, a database context is registered as a scoped dependency.
+Our repository uses a database context that is registered as a transient dependency.
+You can only use scoped or transient dependencies inside other scoped or transient dependencies, so we cannot register the repository as a singleton.
+In this case, we can register it as a scoped dependency so during a single HTTP request, it can be reused by multiple scoped or transient dependency services."

 # Page 756 - Configuring the customer repository